FlynnVIN10/Zeropoint-Protocol/PM-to-Dev-Team/directives/ci_demo_phase13_update.md

 ## Executive Summary

 Following CTO acknowledgment of the Interact page fixes, proceed with enhancing CI, accelerating Phase 13.3, and updating the demo to include live chat.
 Work in the current feature branch `feature/phase13-3-llm-rag` in https://github.com/FlynnVIN10/Zeropoint-Protocol, with syncs to the website repo https://github.com/FlynnVIN10/zeropointprotocol.ai if needed for Interact previews.
-Timeline: CI and demo updates by end of day; Phase 13.3 ongoing per Weeks 5-6.
+Timeline: CI and demo updates; Phase 13.3 ongoing per Weeks 5-6.

 ## General Guidelines